ashes999/butterfly/README.md

   - Include a `<butterfly-content />` tag, which will be replaced with actual page content (post/page content, or the list of posts for the index page).
   - Include a `<butterfly-pages />` tag, which will be replaced with a list of links to the pages.
   - Optionally include a `<butterfly-tags />` tag, which will be replaced with a list of tag links.
+- An optional `pages` directory which contains one markdown file per page.
+You don't need any meta-data for it.
+  - The file name becomes the post name, and the markdown content becomes HTML.
 - An optional `posts` directory, with one markdown file per post.
-  - The file name becomes the post name, and the markdown content becomes HTML.
   - The line`meta-tags: foo, bar, baz` tags a post with the tags `foo`, `bar`, and `baz`.
   - The line `meta-publishedOn: 2015-12-31` sets the post's publication date to December 31st, 2015.
   - See the "Meta-Data" section below for more information about meta-data.
-- An optional `pages` directory which contains one markdown file per page.
-You don't need any meta-entries for it.
 - A `content` directory containing CSS, Javascript, and `favicon` files (if they're not referenced through a CDN).
 - A `config.json` file.
 See the *JSON Configuration* section for information on what goes in here.
 It must have at least `siteName`, `siteUrl`, and `authorName` defined.